-Revenue Policy 2018/19
+Revenue Policy 2019/20

-Commercial services charges will be set to recover the full cost of providing the service and, if provided by a Business of Council, may include a component for return on Council's investment.
+- Fees associated with regulatory services will be set at the full cost of providing the service or taking the action for which, the fee is charged.
+Council may choose to subsidise the fee from other sources if it is in the community interest to do so. - Commercial services charges will be set to recover the full cost of providing the service and, if provided by a Business of Council, may include a component for return on Council's investment.